-Binary numbers: This is a single 50-minute (about) presentation that introduces binary numbers.
+Binary numbers: This is a single presentation of about 50-minutes that introduces binary numbers.
 It was designed for grades 6-10, but has been presented successfully to third-graders.
 The session outline and objectives are included in the teacher notes.
 If I present this, I will furnish a set of binary counting cards for each student, but we ask schools to duplicate the handout.
 I have fun presenting this, and I hope you'll invite me to do so, but I've packaged it into a teachers' kit that will let teachers present it independently with minimal pre-work.

 Boolean Logic: Kat's Cat Checker: This is the logic-only part of the Digital Logic series, condensed to a one-period presentation.
 Katherine, Kat for short, is headed to Hogwarts, and uses logic to specify the ideal cat to take with her.
 This may be best suited to grades 8 to 12.

 Careers in computing: This is a 15- to 50-minute presentation, depending on the time available, in which I discuss a number of careers in the computing field and end by suggesting that students also consider becoming a college professor.